nevoit/Real-Time-Event-Prediction/README.md

 given its observed part at a specific time.

 A paper describing the idea of continuous completion prediction of a single temporal pattern instance at the _Pacific-Asia Conference on Knowledge Discovery and Data Mining_ in 2023 [[Link](https://dl.acm.org/doi/abs/10.1007/978-3-031-33374-3_19)]:

-   * **APA**
-      ```
-      Itzhak, N., Jaroszewicz, S., & Moskovitch, R. (2023, May).
-      Continuously predicting the completion of a time intervals related pattern.
-      In Pacific-Asia Conference on Knowledge Discovery and Data Mining (pp. 239-251).
-      Cham: Springer Nature Switzerland.
-      ```

   * **BibTeX**
      ```